Oreo Cookie Mud Pie

 It has been over a year since I posted up this recipe.
 It was in the very early days of my blog when my photo taking skills were deplorable.
 This particular post had only one main picture since I was actually giving the dessert to some friends who just had a baby.

-I figured since this recipe has several hundred pins on Pinterest I would remake it and update the pictures so you can get an idea of just how wonderful this dessert really is.
+I figured since this recipe has several hundred pins on Pinterest I would remake it (circa June 2013) and update the pictures so you can get an idea of just how wonderful this dessert really is.
 These pictures include individual portions so you can better see the texture of this fantastic dessert.
 Hope you enjoy it.
 We certainly have over the years.
 Thanks again, Carolyn, for all the memories.

 Oreo Cookie Mud Pie is a scrumptious layered dessert filled with an Oreo cookie layer, a cheesecake layer, a chocolate pudding layer, a whipped topping layer, and topped with Oreos and maraschino cherries on top.

 This dessert is so yummy.
 Your family is sure to enjoy every mouthful!
 Before serving, I topped the dessert with Oreo cookies!
-Oreo Cookie Mud Pie is such a spectacular dessert–not only in its presentation but also in its taste!

 This dessert actually sets up best if you freeze it, but this was outside in our hot Texas sun for a few minutes and it became gooey rather quickly!
 This is a great dessert for holiday entertaining and company.